mrled/keymap.click/docs/devnotes.md

 Is there some alternative?

-### Draw orange line on the canvas to connect the selected key to the info panel

-The guided tours change the selected key for you.
-When they do this, I think it might be jarring for users...
-I think they might get confused and not understand what I'm trying to show them.

-Make it more obvious that the selected key has changed by drawing an orange line, like the green lines to connect referenced keys, but maybe bolder and/or brighter.

-This will make it obvious exactly what's changing and will draw the user's eye to the place I want.

 ### Audit when we're prop drilling and when we're using context

 It's not always consistent whether I am passing props around or using context.